Yep, we sure can remind you when registration opens!

 The Rails Rumble is a distributed programming competition where teams of up to 4 people, from all over the world, will have 48 hours to build an innovative web application with Ruby on Rails, or another Rack-based Ruby web framework.
-After the 48 hours are over (and a brief interim to review submissions), a panel of expert judges will each pick his or her 10 favorite entries.
-All of the expert picks will be combined to find the top 10 Overall Winners, ranked 1 through 10.
+After the 48 hours are over (and a brief interim to review submissions), teams that successfully ship an app are considered judges and will each pick their favorite entries.
+All of the favorites will be combined to find the top 10 Overall Winners, ranked 1 through 10.
 In addition, voting will be opened to the public for a special, separate, Public Favorite award.

 Yes, there are!
 You can read the official contest rules here.